 Ch/ChE 9.
 Chemical Synthesis and Characterization for Chemical Engineering.
 9 units (1-6-2); third term.
 Prerequisites: Ch 1 ab and Ch 3 a or Ch 3 x.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Instruction in synthesis, separation, purification, and physical and spectroscopic characterization procedures of model organic and organometallic compounds.
 Specific emphasis will be focused on following the scientific method in the study of model organic and inorganic materials.
 Enrollment priority given to chemical engineering majors.
 Instructor: Mendez.

 Ch 21 abc.
 Physical Chemistry.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ch 1 ab, Ph 2 a or Ph 12 a, Ma 2; Ma 3 is recommended.
 Atomic and molecular quantum mechanics, spectroscopy, thermodynamics, statistical mechanics, and chemical kinetics.
-Instructors: Chan (a), Blake (b), Beauchamp (c).
+Instructors: Chan (a), Wei (b), Beauchamp (c).

 Ch 25.
 Introduction to Biophysical Chemistry: Thermodynamics.
 9 units (3-0-6); third term.
-Prerequisites: Ch 1 ab, Ph 2 a or Ph 12 a, Ma 2; Ch 21 a and Ch 24 recommended.
+Prerequisites: Ch 1 ab, Ph 2 a or Ph 12 a, Ma 2; Ch 21 a recommended.
 Develops the basic principles of solution thermodynamics, transport processes, and reaction kinetics, with emphasis on biochemical and biophysical applications.
 Instructor: Rees.

 Ch 80.
 Chemical Research.
 Offered to B.S. candidates in chemistry.
 Units in accordance with work accomplished.
 Prerequisite: consent of research supervisor.
 Experimental and theoretical research requiring a report containing an appropriate description of the research work.